Danny Yuxing Huang

 Assistant Professor

-Danny Y. Huang is broadly interested in the security and privacy of consumer-facing technologies, such as Internet-of-Things.
+Danny Y. Huang is broadly interested in the following research areas:

 Before joining NYU, he was a postdoctoral fellow at Princeton University.
 He obtained a Ph.D. in Computer Science from University of California, San Diego, where he wrote a dissertation on using cryptocurrencies to study cyber-criminal activities.
 He graduated from Williams College (Massachusetts) with a BA in Computer Science.